mdolidon/hamster/README.md

 ## Downloading and installing

+Ready to roll Hamsters can be found on my website : http://kibu.fr/hamster/

+Debian and affiliate users will find a Debian package, to be installed with `sudo dpkg --install hamster*.deb` ; from there on, a `hamster` command will be available in the shell.

-For now, in these early days, Hamster is available as a runnable .jar on my website : http://kibu.fr/hamster/ Best wrap this in a shell script.
-It's been seen working on Linux and Windows, provided that a Java 8 Runtime is available.
+Other Linux, OSX and Windows users can download the runnable .jar and wrap it in a shells script.
+A Java 8 Runtime is necessary.

-Soon enough I'll offer better packaging, and especially a Debian package.
+At last, if you prefer to build it yourself, the commands you're looking for are `gradle shadowJar` for a simple build (output in `build/libs`), or `gradle release` for the full story with the creation of a Debian package ; that last one needs *dpkg* to be installed.

 ## Maturity

-The Hamster is very young.
+The Hamster is young.
 I'll keep improving it.
 There is some more advanced functionality I'd like to implement.
-I also need to write decent tests.
+I also need to continue writing tests.
 But most of all I'd like to get feedback.
 If you get anything surprising, any bug, any idea of improvement, please create a Github issue, and I'll look into it as time allows.
 Pull requests are of utmost interest to me.